top of page

 Hun (Chinese: 魂; pinyin: hún) and po (Chinese: 魄; pinyin: pò) are types of souls in Chinese philosophy and traditional religion.
 Every living human has both a hun spiritual, ethereal, yang soul which leaves the body after death, and also a po corporeal, substantive, yin soul which remains with the corpse of the deceased.
 Taoism proposes a soul structure of sanhunqipo 三魂七魄; that is, "three hun and seven po".
 Each 7 days the deceased arrives at a court known as the Ten Courts of Hell (click here to read more)

-- 1st 7th day (首七/頭七) Is the most important.
-The Chinese believe that during the first 6 days after death the soul does not know they have died and they roam freely without any feelings.
-On the 7th day they are believed to die for a second time and that's when they realise they have passed away and will want to visit home.
-Incense, candles and offerings are burned at the family home to welcome the soul home for a meal.
+- The 1st 7th day (首七 / 頭七) is the most important.
+Chinese tradition holds that during the first six days after death, the soul does not yet realise it has died and roams freely without awareness.
+On the seventh day, it is believed to die a second time.
+This is when the soul realises it has passed away and may return home to visit.
+Incense, candles and food offerings are burned at the family home to welcome the soul back for a meal.

 A Taoist priest can perform the prayers on this day but this wasn't possible for us during the lock down so you can chant Amituofos name (Amitabha Buddha chant 南無阿彌陀佛) and the Amitabha sutra (佛說阿彌陀經) which is meant to guide the deceased to the pure land.
 If you unable to chant the Amitabha sutra you can have it played on audio.
 We had these playing on speaker on loop for the entire 100 days.
 But most will only have this until the funeral day. we found the chants calming and helped with our healing.

-Prayers can be made and the paper offerings in forms of paper clothes, paper mobiles, paper laptops and paper joss money is then burned so that the deceased can use this in the afterlife.
-We also burned the paper Afterlife road ticket (路票).
+Prayers can then be said, and paper offerings such as paper clothes, paper mobiles, paper laptops and joss paper are burned for the deceased to use in the afterlife.
+We also burned a paper afterlife road ticket (路票).

 - 2nd 7th day (二七) The ritual is repeated on this day (with meat offering)